bagder/uncurled/README.md

-I have been actively involved in open source development since the early 1990s when I discovered the phenomenon of people writing source code they give away for free to use and modify under a certain license.
+I have been actively involved in open source development since the early 1990s when I discovered the phenomenon of people writing source code they give away freely for others to use and modify under a certain license.

 I have started, lead and maintained many projects over several decades, out of which the most known one is probably [the cURL project](https://curl.se) I